ricmars/design-components/README.md

           "documentation": [
             // Array of documentation resources
             {
-              /* Name of the documentation ("README" is required for documentation - you can include other types of documentations) */
+              // Name of the documentation ("README" is required for documentation)
-              "name": "doc-name",
+              // You can include other types of documentations and link if needed "name": "doc-name",
-              "url": "doc-url" /* URL to access the documentation - could be from this repo or from a different domain */ }
+              "url": "doc-url" // URL to access the documentation - could be from this repo or from a different domain }
           ]
         }